-KNOMAD and UNDP are jointinly hosting a hybrid dissemination event for the report "Turning the tide on internal displacement: A development approach to solutions" on Wednesday, March 22, 2023, from 12:30 – 14:00 EDT.
+KNOMAD and UNDP jointinly hosted a hybrid dissemination event for the report "Turning the tide on internal displacement: A development approach to solutions" on Wednesday, March 22, 2023, from 12:30 – 14:00 EDT.

-This event aims to build awareness and understanding of the challenges of internal displacement, while providing a platform for new partnerships and initiatives to invest in development approaches to solutions.
+This event aimed at building awareness and understanding of the challenges of internal displacement, while providing a platform for new partnerships and initiatives to invest in development approaches to solutions.

 The 2021 High-Level Panel Report on Internal Displacement and follow up UN Secretary-General’s Action Agenda on Internal Displacement (June 2022) found that historic levels of internal displacement require coordinated development interventions and cannot be resolved through humanitarian aid alone.